-Madeeha Mehmood gets her energy from other people, getting groups together and ensuring that everyone thrives.
-Working as a receptionist in a hotel, being a tour guide on the canal boats in Copenhagen, being a social chairperson for Military Spouses of Newport.
-“Being this social and always loving other people’s company while having a desire to seek harmony and that everyone is doing well, I sometimes feel like I have a 6th sense for other people’s emotions.”
+Madeeha gets her energy from other people, getting groups together and ensuring that everyone thrives.
+Wether it be working as a receptionist in a hotel, being a tour guide, being the social chairperson for the Military Spouses of Newport, or working on a political campaign.
+“Being this social and always loving other people’s company while having a desire to seek harmony and that everyone is doing well, I sometimes feel I have a 6th sense of other people’s emotions”, Madeeha explains.

 “And most importantly, John Lewis explained to us what it meant to get in good trouble.
 I always remember that.
 ‘Good trouble’.
 It is probably the one thing from the Fellowship I have repeated the most.”